vincentmanz/Metagenomics_2024/README.md

 The course unix server will be provided by the course organizers.

 # Schedule
-The course will be held in PUCE in ....
+The course will be held in Pontificia Universidad Católica del Ecuador, The course is starting at 9:00 and finish at 17:00.

 ## Day 1